Improperly installed products, poor ventilation and improper cleaning and maintenance are the primary causes of unsightly mold in bathroom areas.

 Routinely replacing the caulking can:

-- Drastically improve the look of an existing tub, shower, sink or backsplash.
-Before Recaulking
+Drastically improve or completely change the look of an existing tub, shower, sink or backsplash

 The caulk used in your bathroom and/or kitchen protects the wall behind it and the sub-floor below it from water damage.
 It is a good practice to periodically replace old caulk and recaulk joints between the tiles and your tub, shower, sink or any place two planes of tile or two different construction products come together.
 Recaulking should be added to your annual or semi-annual bathroom maintenance checklist.